Keep skilled people in tough times …and who to shed

 As we move the economy into a new normal, your need for a strong team will never be greater.
 However, as every business will have a bit of a shake-up, this is the perfect time to redefine the skills, and the types of people, you’ll need going forward.

 For example, we often praise extroverts for their confident style.
-However, it’s actually ambiverts, those who fall somewhere between extroverted and introverted personality types, who make the most successful sales people
+However, it’s actually ambiverts, those who fall somewhere between extroverted and introverted personality types, who make the most successful sales people.

 For example, in the sales functions of many of my corporate clients, sales teams are noticeably even unwittingly split along personality and even gender lines.
 Extroverts and often men work in the initial sales function for ‘new client acquisition’.
 Introverts and more women sit in the relationship management roles that generate ongoing sales from existing clients and keep these clients happy on a consistent basis via listening and ongoing negotiation.